Why is clinical design in architecture, interior & product design so on-vogue leading us to a Lab Trend?

 1// THE INFLUENCE OF THE NEW BEAUTY/HEALTH INDUSTRY

 The beauty industry has its fair share with a strong geographic focus on South Corea.
-As customers recur more and more to social media for their makeup routine inspiration, companies have focused on enhancing their products customization and personalization at the point to allow their customers to create them at home.
+As customers recur more and more to social media for their makeup routine inspiration, companies have focused on enhancing the customization and personalization of their productsat the point to allow their customers to create them at home.
 Also, the increased importance of inclusive beauty conversations and the need for “clean” products around the globe are leaving their mark on the beauty industry.
 Last but not least, as beauty and health are becoming almost synonims, part of our society has started to see wellness and lifestyle as problems to be “bio-hacked” to optimize one’s health.

 XYZ Formula flagship store by WGNB Architects